Types of Computer Keyboard: Features, Examples & Pictures

 Published: 16 May 2025

 A keyboard is a device we use to type on a computer.
-There are many different keyboards, each made for a specific use.
-Here are the various types of keyboards.
+It has letters, numbers, and special keys.
+There are many kinds of keyboards.
+Each type is made for a special purpose.
+Let’s explore all keyboard types’ names with pictures

 - Mechanical Keyboard